HarshitaPandey08/DataAnalysisChallengeApril/README.md

 </p>

+## 12: How do customer reviews and ratings affect sales and product performance on Olist?
+Answer from the above question can be interpreted from answer of Question 6.

 ## 13.Which product categories have the highest profit margins on Olist, and how can the company increase profitability across different categories?